ZW-xjtlu/OmixM6A/README.md

 m6A_counts <- assays(m6A_se)$m6A[,1]
 total_counts <- assays(m6A_se)$Total[,1]

-# Apply OmixM6A to count vectors
+# Apply OmixM6A to count vectors (fitting BBmix/beta-binomial mixture by default)
 result_df <- OmixM6A(m6A_counts, total_counts)

 # Display the results